 Violence and Aggression.
 There are many situations that trigger violence and aggression.
 Yoga class may provide the one safe place for a child to find their inner language and experience healing.
 The practice of Loving Compassion is the foundation of any good children’s yoga program.
 Children’s social-emotional development depends on a balanced loving harmonious learning environment, which yoga creates.
 Teaching Loving Compassion has tremendous health and societal benefits, DHEA (what keeps us young!) is raised astronomically in people who live by loving compassion.
 These people also have lower cortisol production thus allowing them to live more fully in the parasympathetic nervous system, our “here I am and it’s all okay!” nervous response.

 Inability to express emotions.
 When a child does not experience the necessary steps of social-emotional development, mental illness can develop, violence and aggression can increase, and frozen feelings keep children uninspired, bored, restless and experiencing poor health in bones, joints and organs.
 Yoga engages all the senses, creates a loving learning environment so children can relax and be more receptive, allowng them to experience confidence, curiosity and comfort in relating to others.
 A relaxed receptive body produces a relaxed receptive brain, willing and, most importantly, able to learn.
+However, the lack of expression could also be because of family issues, and during such situations, the parents could be called and suggested to undergo family counseling sessions or therapy.
+Multiple therapists can be found online, and one such organization is TherapyNow, which can provide online counseling sessions.

 Childhood Obesity.
 Children who suffer from obesity have more adult health issues as children now than ever before.
 They can lose their innate ability to make creative choices.
 They can develop language skill issues, lose their energy, hence their vitality.
 Yoga for children, which involves creative play, gets kids off their seats and on the yoga mat.
 Their brain develops more rapidly.
 Learning coordination in movement increases brain power, according to a recent issue of the New England Journal of Medicine.
 Movement and creative play stimulate brain derived neurotrophic factor, which stimulates healthy bone growth.